dtaco/mad-libs-simple/README.md

-# mad-libs-simple
+# python-projects1

-This is a small test project for Python using a mad-libs game.
-In order to run this project, fork/clone your own copy and execute the file name in terminal/bash.
+These are small projects to organize and show my python coding fluency.
+In order to run any of these.,fork/clone and download a local copy.
+Execute each .py file in your temrinal/bash cli.

+1. mad-libs-simple.py : This is a basic madlibs projects using concatenation.